Our law firm serves clients in Grand Rapids, Kalamazoo and throughout southwest Michigan.

 A police officer detains a motorist for potential violation of Michigan laws on Operating While Intoxicated (OWI) and Operating While Visibly Impaired (OWVI).

-What Happens After a First Time DUI Offense in Michigan?
+What Is a First Offense DUI in Michigan?

 Fight Back With D.G.
 Moore